 Place the apricots, cream and sugar into a blender and purée until smooth.
 Pour this mixture into a dish with a tight fitting lid and place it in the freezer.

-As a plant, Tansy has a distinguished history of medical use dating back to ancient Greece.
+As a plant, Tansey (or more commonly spelt Tansy) has a distinguished history of medical use dating back to ancient Greece.
 Used in the 8th century by Swiss Benedictine Monks to treat everything from fevers, digestive issues, worms and rheumatism, it is still listed in the United States Pharmacopeia as an acceptable treatment for fevers and jaundice.

 According to some sources, “In the 15th century, Christians began serving tansy with Lenten meals to commemorate the bitter herbs eaten by the Israelites.
 Tansy was thought to have the added Lenten benefits of controlling flatulence brought on by days of eating fish and pulses and of preventing the intestinal worms believed to be caused by eating fish during Lent.”*